casper-network/docs-archive/glossary/V.rst

 * `block validation <B.html#block-validation>`_
 * `block gossiping <B.html#block-gossiping>`_

 Validators are bonded because they are responsible for progressing the system's state as clients use it (e.g., sending deploys).
 Validators and `stakers <S.html#staker>`_ can lose their bond (be slashed) for not following the protocol correctly.
 Validators are also paid for by creating blocks (also by validating blocks – though this is only indirectly; validators cannot be paid for if they do not validate by design), giving them more incentive to serve the network correctly.
-Validators and node operators are synonymous.